Managing small-acreage horse farms in Central and Eastern Oregon

 Trees can provide shade and protection from the wind.
 They also add habitat for wildlife and enhance the aesthetics of your farm.
 Trees growing inside the dry lot should be protected from chewing, girdling and soil compaction.
 It’s best to fence along the drip line (the area under the branches) to keep horses away from the trees.
 At the very least, protect trees from girdling by caging the trunks with wire mesh.
 This method will not, however, protect the roots from compaction.
 Consider planting new trees beyond the reach of horses, for example, outside the fence lines.

 To reduce parasites and flies, pick manure regularly.
-The schedule depends on the number of animals and the size of the dry lot.
 Regular picking keeps the paddock footing clean.
 When handled properly, horse manure composts well and can play a role in nutrient management for pastures (see “Manage manure and bedding resources”).

 Step 2.
 Manage your pasture for optimal grass growth

-Because of a small-acreage horse pasture’s limited size, its primary purpose often is to provide a productive cover of grass, free of weeds and bare spots.
-Meeting the horses’ nutritional needs often is secondary.
+Because the size of a small-acreage horse pasture is limited, its primary purpose is to provide a productive cover of grass, free of weeds and bare spots.
+Meeting the horses’ nutritional needs is often secondary.
 Nutritional needs can be met by hay or by a combination of hay and grain.
-The small-acreage pasture usually provides supplemental feed and space for recreation.
+The small-acreage pasture only provides supplemental feed and space for recreation.

 Planning for pasture management